jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 #################################################################################

 * I close ``test_person.py``
-* I want to write the solution without looking at the tests and delete all the text in ``person.py``, the terminal shows :ref:`AttributeError`
+* I want to write the solution without looking at the tests and delete all the text in ``person.py``.
+The terminal shows :ref:`AttributeError`

   .. code-block:: python